CP2017s/cp2017s_practice/docs/exercise_5.md

   private int right;
   private char type;
   private int result;
-  public Unit(int left, int right,char type){
+  Unit(int left, int right,char type){
     //TODO
   }

-  private void calculate(){
+  void calculate(){
     //TODO
   }
-  public String toString(){
+  String toString(){
     //TODO
   }
 }
 '''

+- int left contains the first number you entered

+- int right contains the second number you entered

+- char type contains operator you entered

-- Instance of class 'Unit' will get result of calculation at the moment it is created.
+- int result contains the result of calculation

 - toString() function expresses the calculation in an equation.

+- You may decide access range of each functions, but the variable must be private.